Adhithyan2004/DevJuice/docs/CONTRIBUTING.md

 ### 3. Recommend Tools

 - Discover a useful dev or design tool?
 Suggest it!
-- You can  submit it via the website form or open an issue titled `Tool Suggestion`.
+- You can submit it via the website form.

 ### 4. Report Bugs